go-rod/rod/README.md

   Rod has less dependencies, simpler code structure, and better test coverage ([100%](lib/utils/check-cov/main.go)), you should find it's easier to contribute code to rod.
 Therefore compared with chromedp, rod has the potential to have more nice functions from the community in the future.

-  Another problem of chromedp is their architecture is based on [DOM node id](https://chromedevtools.github.io/devtools-protocol/tot/DOM/#type-NodeId), but puppeteer and rod are based on [remote object id](https://chromedevtools.github.io/devtools-protocol/tot/Runtime/#type-RemoteObjectId).
+  Another problem of chromedp is their architecture is based on [DOM node id](https://chromedevtools.github.io/devtools-protocol/tot/DOM/#type-NodeId), puppeteer and rod are based on [remote object id](https://chromedevtools.github.io/devtools-protocol/tot/Runtime/#type-RemoteObjectId).
 In consequence, it will prevent chromedp's maintainers from adding high-level functions that are coupled with runtime.
 For example, this [ticket](https://github.com/chromedp/chromedp/issues/72) had opened for 3 years.
 Even after it's closed, you still can't evaluate js express on the element inside an iframe.

 - [puppeteer][puppeteer]